Nathan L. Stewart, Ph.D.Associate Professor, Sustainability Studies

 - SUS 489, Sustainability Capstone

 My approach to sustainability science, practice and teaching is informed by my training in ecology and conservation biology.
 My research broadly focuses on ecosystem function, resilience and recovery, and combines long-term observations from field studies with experimental manipulations and multivariate analyses of change.
-Wherever possible I strive to integrate research training, field techniques and laboratory methods into my coursework, with the goal of providing students with the skills and experience necessary to pursue meaningful careers in science.
+Wherever possible I strive to integrate research training, field techniques and laboratory methods into my coursework with the goal of providing students with the skills and experience necessary to pursue meaningful careers in science, stewardship and natural resource management.

 Rocky Mountain Land Management Internship

-I currently serve as Program Lead for the Rocky Mountain Land Management Internship Program, a rigorous field-based internship offered in collaboration with the U.S. Forest Service.
-This first-of-its-kind in the nation, two-year paid internship is designed to train the next generation of land managers, natural and social resource specialists, and forest rangers.
+I serve as Program Director for the Rocky Mountain Land Management Internship Program, a rigorous field-based internship offered in collaboration with the U.S. Forest Service.
+This first-of-its-kind in the nation, two-year paid internship is designed to train the next generation of land managers, natural resource specialists, and mountain sports rangers.
 Learn more about the Rocky Mountain Land Management Internship Program.

 Bengtsson ZA, Kuhn KM, Battaglino AT, Li AS, Talbot MN, Wafapoor M, Atta CJ, Kowalski MB, Margolis SP, Rar EA, Burmester EM, Lesneski KC, Scavo K, Kaufman L, Stewart NL, Finnerty JR. 2015.
 Corals of the genus Porites are a locally abundant component of the epibiont community on mangrove prop roots at Calabash Caye, Turneffe Atoll, Belize.
 PeerJ 3:e1811